-Collaborative Filtering (CF) is a particularly successful form of personalized Information Retrieval, or personalized assistance over item choice problems in general [12,20].
+Collaborative Filtering (CF) is a particularly successful form of personalized Information Retrieval, or personalized assistance over item choice problems in general [12,19].
 CF has the interesting property that no item description is needed to recommend them, but only information about past interaction between users and items.
 Besides, it has the salient advantage that users benefit from other users' experience (opinions, votes, ratings, purchases, tastes, etc.), and not only their own, whereby opportunities for users' exposure to novel and unknown experiences with respect to previous instances are furthered, in contrast to other approaches that tend to reproduce the user's past, insofar as they examine the records of individual users in isolation.

 CF is also based on the principle that the records of a user are not equally useful to all other users as input to produce recommendations [12].
 A central aspect of CF algorithms is thus to determine which users form the best basis, and to what degree, to generate a recommendation for a particular user.
 Such users are usually referred to as neighbors, and their identification is commonly based on notions of similarity to the target user.
-The similarity of two users is generally based on a) finding a set of items that both users have interacted with, and b) examining to what degree the users displayed similar behaviors (selection, rating, purchase, etc.) on these items.
+The similarity of two users is generally assessed by examining to what degree they displayed similar behaviors (selection, rating, purchase, etc.) in their interaction with items in the retrieval space.
 This basic approach can be complemented with alternative comparisons of virtually any user features the system may have access to, such as personal information, demographic data, or similar behaviors in external systems.
 Thus, the more similar a neighbor is to the active user, the more his tastes are taken into account as good advice to make up recommendations.
-For instance, a common CF approach consists of predicting the utility of an item for the target user by a linear combination of the ratings of all his neighbors, where the ratings are weighted by the similarity between each neighbor and the user.
-It is also common to set a similarity threshold (or a maximum number of most similar users) to restrict the set of neighbors, in order to avoid the noisy disruption of long tails of dissimilar users in the recommendation.
+For instance, a common CF approach consists of predicting the utility of an item for the target user by a weighted average of the ratings of all his neighbors, where the ratings are weighted by the similarity between each neighbor and the user.
+It is also common to set a maximum number of most similar users to restrict the set of neighbors to the k nearest, in order to avoid the noisy disruption of long tails of dissimilar users in the recommendation.

 Similarity has indeed proved to be a key element for neighbor selection in order to provide accurate recommendations.
-Neighbor trustworthiness and expertise have also been researched as relevant complementary criteria to select the best possible collaborative advice [15].
+Neighbor trustworthiness and expertise have also been researched as relevant complementary criteria to select the best possible collaborative advice [14, 19].
 We believe however that further neighbor and data characteristics (individual or relative to the target user) can be exploited to enhance the selection and weighting of neighbors in recommendations.
 For instance, the size, heterogeneity, and other characteristics of the associated evidence (set of common known items, ratings, etc.), can be key to assess the significance of observations, the reliability of the evidence and the confidence of predictions, and the part of such elements in recommendations could be adjusted accordingly.
 Observations on users with little experience in common (where two or three coincidences of mismatches may lead to extreme similarity values) is far from being as significant as that on other users with a large subset of comparable history, and this difference should be accounted for in the CF algorithm.
 This type of issue is often mentioned and occasionally dealt with in the CF literature, but usually by hand-crafted solutions and manual tuning, rather than principled ways [4,12].